juzybits/polymedia-socialbots/README.md

 # Polymedia SocialBots

-Fetch Sui onchain events and post messages to social media.
+Fetch Sui trade events and post messages to social media.

 ![Polymedia SocialBots](https://assets.polymedia.app/img/socialbots/open-graph.webp?x=1)

-It monitors trades on Turbos Finance and posts messages to Discord and Telegram, but can be extended to support other onchain events and social media platforms.
+It monitors trades on Turbos Finance and posts messages to Discord and Telegram, but can easily be extended to support other DEXs and social media platforms.

 ## Bot setup